Info icon

 }

-05 Execute run-instances command (OSX/Linux/UNIX) to launch a new Amazon EC2 instance from the AMI created at the previous steps.
-Use the information returned at step no. 2 for the instance configuration parameters.
-Set the --placement command parameter to Tenancy=default to use the Default Tenancy model (logically isolated hardware environment):
+05 Perform run-instances command (OSX/Linux/UNIX) to launch a new Amazon EC2 instance from the AMI created in the previous steps.
+Use the information returned in step no. 2 to configure your new EC2 instance.
+Set the --placement parameter to: Tenancy=default to use the Default Tenancy model (i.e., logically isolated hardware environment).
+This will help your reduce your Amazon EC2 service fees:

 aws ec2 run-instances